Learning to navigate all your emotions in early sobriety is hard.

 Because you can’t use distraction forever, there will come a time when you do have to confront your emotions and learn how to handle them in a healthy way.

-Distraction is often utilized for intense, negative emotions, whereas reappraisal is utilized as a method for dealing with milder, negative emotions.
+Distraction is often utilized for intense, negative emotions, whereas reappraisal is used to deal with milder, negative emotions.

 It’s a strategy often used in Cognitive Behavioral Therapy (CBT).
-Instead of ignoring the emotion or allowing your brain and body to assign meaning to whatever emotion is taking hold, reappraisal involves accepting your emotions and then reinterpreting them in order to understand them better.
+Instead of ignoring the emotion or allowing your brain and body to assign meaning to whatever emotion is taking hold, reappraisal involves accepting your emotions and reinterpreting them to understand them better.

 If you’re reading this and thinking, “Wait, what?” don’t worry.
 I got you.